StydeNet/enlighten/README.md

 # Laravel Enlighten

 A seamless package to document your Laravel APIs.

-There is no need to add endless docblocks to each API method, maintain tens of readme files, or write extensive wikis to keep your APIs documented and in sync with your codebase!
+There is no need to add endless docblocks to each API method, maintain dozens of readme files, or write extensive wikis to keep your APIs documented and in sync with your codebase!

-"Enlighten" will bring some light to your Laravel projects, by creating beautiful documentation from your tests-suites, by doing so, your documentation will always be updated with the current version of your app.
+Enlighten your Laravel applications with beautiful documentation generated automatically from your test suites, by doing so, your documentation will always be updated with the current version of your app.

-You already invested enough time developing those amazing projects, you don't need to spend more time documenting them, we'll do that for you, you deserve it!
+If you have already invested a lot of time developing and testing your API you don't need to spend the same amount of time documenting it, we'll do that for you, you deserve it!

 ## Introducing Laravel Enlighten
 [DASHBOARD PREVIEW IMG]